shub39/kotlin-practice/README.md

 </div>

 This is a repo for my practice and future reference.
 Most of them are project assignments from [here](https://developer.android.com/courses).
-You can check out using android studio (I don't know how to build the signed apks yet 🫠)
+Also leetcode problems.

 ## Coins app
 <div style="display: flex; justify-content: space-between;">